Comedy hip-hop

 Comedy hip-hop or comedy rap is a subgenre of hip-hop music designed to be amusing or comedic, compared to artists who incorporate humor into their more serious, purist hip-hop styles.
+Many examples of comedy hip-hop are parodic.

 Satirical hip-hop is a variant of comedy hip-hop done in a sarcastic, parodic, or deadpan way.

-Other forms of comedy rap, such as meme rap and ironic rap, both known for their aggressive and dark comedic approaches, achieved some mainstream success during the 2000s and 2010s.
-Many examples of comedy hip-hop are parodic.
+Meme rap (or ironic rap) is a form of comedy rap, which grew out of the SoundCloud rap movement and achieved some mainstream success during the 2010s and 2020s.
+Notable examples include artist Yuno Miles.

 Characteristics

 Satirical hip-hop may be a parody of the whole genre of hip-hop and/or a form of critical music that uses hip-hop as a vehicle for satirical messages.
 Musical influence and scope vary, ranging from gangsta rap, mumble rap, trap to alternative hip-hop.
 The more humorous satirical sub-genre meme rap was created with the intent of becoming viral.
 In the context of mumble rap, a satirical hip-hop song might involve lo-fi production, use of personas/pseudonyms (e.g. George "Joji" Miller), simplistic music videos, lazy rhymes, and intentionally stereotypical lyrics/topics.